ixynGIT/hotel-management-system-netbeans/README.md

 ## CHPATEL HOTEL MANAGEMENT SYSTEM

-A hotel management project completed in compliance with the final grading requirements for the Academic Year 2022-2023.
+A Chpatel hotel management system is a free system tailored for managing a hotel.
+This is made particularly for educational purposes.
+You are free to use and improve this system.

 <br />